flickz16/web-dev-hw/assignment-08/README.md

-I experience learning HTML has been really fun!
+My experience learning HTML has been really fun!
 It was completely new and even though there is still a lot more to practice, I feel like I have a good grip of it.
 It was difficult to learn inserting tables at first, but I got the hang of it!

 I'm super excited to learn how to make images move across the web page!
 And how much we can decorate the web page in general.